 - A clean, white, plain cotton (Hanes or Fruit of the Loom) T-shirt with no logo or with the ISF logo is acceptable during the warmer weather.
-This DOES NOT INCLUDE WHITE TANK TOPS.
-The ISF T-shirt can be purchased in the bookstore. - ISF P.E shirt will also qualify as uniform during the warm weather.
+This DOES NOT INCLUDE WHITE TANK TOPS or tank tops of any color.
+The ISF T-shirt can be purchased in the Bookstore. - The ISF P.E shirt can also be worn during the warm weather as well as any shirt with the ISF logo on it.

-The school uniform must be seen at all times.
+The school dress code must be visible at all times.